 The main objectives of the program are:

-- To establish a multidisciplinary environment that allows the students to collaborate with individuals, including other trainees, researchers, physicians, and policy-makers
+- To establish a multidisciplinary environment that allows students to collaborate and network with individuals, including other trainees, academic researchers, clinicians, patients, and policy-makers.

-- To expose the trainees to real life policy decision-making processes
+- To provide trainees with an understanding of real life policy decision-making processes.